 - 4.1 Candidates must apply through the Student Application Portal.
 Only candidates who have contacted the School with which they wish to be registered, and have got a recommendation from the School to apply, will be able to proceed to the completion of the Student Application Portal application.
-All such candidates need to have the support of a potential supervisor. - 4.2 Successful candidates will be required to register with the University and pay the appropriate fees and seek their Scholarship Contract Letter where applicable from their School. - 4.3 All students are required to re-register on an annual basis.
-Such registration is subject to payment of the appropriate fees and satisfactory progress certified by the supervisory panel (described in 7.1) and endorsed by the Head of School or nominee.

-- 4.4 In normal circumstances, research students registered at DCU will reside within Ireland. - 4.5 Supervisors, on behalf of registered students, or new applicants not covered by a joint supervision or award agreement but wishing to reside and undertake research outside Ireland for a period of six months or more, must inform the Graduate Research Studies Board, and for those wishing to reside and undertake research outside Ireland for the full period of registration, must be approved by the Graduate Research Studies Board, where in either case details are provided as to the rationale for registration abroad rather than locally to DCU, and arrangements for supervisor oversight of the field, experimental or other work.
-Such arrangements are also subject to the requirements detailed in section 7.15. - 4.6 Where doctoral or Master's research is to be conducted in formal collaboration with another higher education institution, or undertaken in the context of the enterprise model, the DCU Policy on Research Supervision and Awards in Collaboration with Other Institutions applies.
+All such candidates need to have the support of a potential supervisor. - 4.2 Successful candidates will be required to register with the University and pay the appropriate fees and seek their Scholarship Contract Letter where applicable from their School. - 4.3 The registration date for Autumn registration is published in the Academic Calendar.
+The Spring registration date is 2nd March, for Year 1 students only.
+Students who register on or after this date must re-register for Year 1 in the following September.
+Students should check these dates regularly in case of changes. - 4.4 All students are required to re-register on an annual basis.
+Such registration is subject to payment of the appropriate fees and satisfactory progress certified by the supervisory panel (described in 7.1) and endorsed by the Head of School or nominee. - 4.5 In normal circumstances, research students registered at DCU will reside within Ireland. - 4.6 Supervisors, on behalf of registered students, or new applicants not covered by a joint supervision or award agreement but wishing to reside and undertake research outside Ireland for a period of six months or more, must inform the Graduate Research Studies Board, and for those wishing to reside and undertake research outside Ireland for the full period of registration, must be approved by the Graduate Research Studies Board, where in either case details are provided as to the rationale for registration abroad rather than locally to DCU, and arrangements for supervisor oversight of the field, experimental or other work.
+Such arrangements are also subject to the requirements detailed in section 7.15. - 4.7 Where doctoral or Master's research is to be conducted in formal collaboration with another higher education institution, or undertaken in the context of the enterprise model, the DCU Policy on Research Supervision and Awards in Collaboration with Other Institutions applies.
 The context should be made clear at the time of the student's application to DCU so that an agreement on joint supervision or joint award can be drawn up with the partner institution or company prior to registration.
 Significant advance planning is usually required.